Why is important to read aloud to children?

-- Read with expression, using high and low pitch, and different voices for different characters.
+- Read with expression, using high and low pitch, and different voices for different characters — make it fun.

 - Ask your child questions about the text.
-Get them to finish stories or sentences they know, to make animal sounds or to sing the songs.
+Encourage them to finish stories or sentences they know, to make animal sounds or to sing the songs.

 Learn more here about the development and quality assurance of healthdirect content.